StarkTemplar/Solcast_dual/README.md

 1. Install the driver
 2. Create a Virtual Device and apply the driver
 3. Create a free account with [Solcast](https://toolkit.solcast.com.au/register/hobbyist)
-4. Add your Site ID and API key to the virtual device
+4. Add your Site IDs and API key to the virtual device
 5. Click Refresh to get your first estimate